-The Oasis will become the heart of the precinct - a shaded space to relax and enjoy the views of the water.
+Project Intent The Oasis will become the heart of the precinct - a shaded space to relax and enjoy the views of the water.
 Proposed at the heart of the precinct is a large lawn area, studded with tall palms which provide shade over the space.
 SLSC facility and The Pavilion sit at the edges of the Oasis.
 Tables and chairs from the cafes, spill into the space.
 Access to the beach is provided from the space, in the form of a wide accessible ramp for pedestrians and stairs.
 Vehicular access to the beach, in addition to the driveway/ramp associated with the surf club is also via this ramp.
 The Oasis will also provide the township an event and social space.
 Markets, music events and outdoor cinema can be held here.

-Project C will need to integrate with other Stage 2 projects including:

-- The Pavilion (Project S2 A) pg 46 - Demolition of the existing amenities/cafe building (Project S2_B) pg 47 - North Street Upgrade (Project S2_D) pg 50 - Landmark Public Artwork (Project S2_E) pg 52 - Wayfinding and Interpretive Signage (Project S2_F) pg 54 - Supporting Public Art Projects (Project S2_G) pg 56

-- Childrens Adventure Playground (Project S3_A) pg 60 - Underground Public Carpark (Project S3_B) pg 62

-Stage 2 - Priority 1 Project Stage

-- Ensure the promenade links with the Pilot Hill walkway located to the north of the building - The future seawall may impact upon the indicative design shown in the masterplan.
-Seawall requirements will dictate the scale and nature of this space - Endevour to achieve a 1:20 ramp to the beach from the Oasis to eliminate the requirements for handrails and kick rail associated with an accessible ramp - Incorporate theming patterns in the pavement that is representative of Forster.
-Iconic pavement treatments can become 'post card' images that assist with marketing Forster

-(top): The use of dynamic forms and colours could be used within the Oasis. (bottom): View from the SLSC carpark towards the Oasis.
+Project C will need to integrate with other Stage 2 projects including:The Pavilion (Project S2_A) pg 46 Demolition of the existing amenities/cafe building (Project S2_B) pg 47 North Street Upgrade (Project S2_D) pg 50 Landmark Public Artwork (Project S2_E) pg 52 1.
+1. 1.
+1. 1.
+Wayfinding and Interpretive Signage (Project S2_F) pg 54 Supporting Public Art Projects (Project S2_G) pg 56 A LUINE AND Consideration of future stages/projects is also required including: Childrens Adventure Playground (Project S3_A) pg 60 Underground Public Carpark (Project S3_B) pg 62 Location SLSC Precinct - Western end of main beach Project Stage Stage 2 - Priority 1 the second the second Design Considerations Ensure the promenade links with the Pilot Hill walkway located to the north of the building The future seawall may impact upon the indicative design shown in the masterplan.
+Seawall requirements will dictate the scale and nature of this space Endevour to achieve a 1:20 ramp to the beach from the Oasis to aliminate the maximum parts for here duals and high mill accession. eliminate the requirements for handrails and kick rail associated with an accessible ramp Incorporate theming patterns in the pavement that is representative of Forster.
+Iconic pavement treatments can become 'post card' images that assist with marketing Forster (top): The use of dynamic forms and colours (bottom): View from the SLSC carpark towa irs could be used within the Oasis. vards the Oasis.

+\bigcirc

+$\overline{7}$

-- Lawn shaded by tall trees such as the palms shown - Accessible ramp for pedestrians and vehicles accessing the beach - Paved area suitable for market stalls - Public artwork - Stairs to the beach - Connection to the Pilot Hill trail reinforced - Bollards or sculptural barriers to prevent vehicles entering the Oasis Precinct.
+- Lawn shaded by tall trees such as the palms shown opposite - Accessible ramp for pedestrians and vehicles accessing the beach - Paved area suitable for market stalls - Public artwork - Stairs to the beach - Connection to the Pilot Hill trail reinforced - Bollards or sculptural barriers to prevent vehicles entering the Oasis Precinct.